A flash fiction story by Brian Robinson.

 “I control the cards: so I control my luck,” he said.

-He smiled, “That’s easy, you’ve joined me in my dream.
+He smiled, “You’ve joined me in my dream.
 I dream myself to Las Vegas almost every day.
 It’s my way of escaping.
 Why don’t you stay a while, have a coffee.
 There’s no danger here.”

-“I’m in your dream?
+“I’m in someone else’s dream?
 Is that even possible?”

 “Everything’s possible in a dream.
 But you don’t often come across real people.
 And I have to admit, dreams rarely connect with each other.
 But it does happen.
 You’re not the first person that’s turned up out of the blue.
 I suppose it depends how much you dream.
 And believe me, I dream a lot.
 Unfortunately, I don’t have much choice.”